andenacitelli/credit-card-bonuses-api/README.md

 ---

-_I work for [Akkio](https://akkio.com), an AI Data platform for agencies and their If you're looking for predictive AI without needing any data science knowledge, check us out!_

-### Features
+### API Specification

-- **JSON + CSV Export:** - You can get the data in either format.
+We keep an OpenAPI (formerly Swagger) spec here: https://raw.githubusercontent.com/andenacitelli/credit-card-bonuses-api/main/src/api.yaml

-- **OpenAPI Spec:** - To see the exact format for what we'll return, you can view our OpenAPI / Swagger spec at `src/api.yaml`.
-For a nice UI, I recommend you go to https://editor.swagger.io/, then File > Import URL, then paste in https://raw.githubusercontent.com/andenacitelli/credit-card-bonuses-api/main/src/api.yaml.
+For a nice UI, you can go to https://editor.swagger.io/, click File > Import URL, then paste the above URL.

+You're free to do code generation or whatever you like off of it.
+The spec has had enough time to mature that it's pretty immutable and has no anticipated breaking changes.

 ### Support

-I pay for the server time and development cost for this entirely out of my own pocket.
-If you'd like to support me, you can support me with the "Sponsor" options on the right of this repository or by using one of the referral links on [Offer Optimist](https://offeroptimist.com), which I get a kickback for.
+I maintain this for free.
+If you found this useful and would like to support me, check out the "Sponsor" options on the right of this repository or by using one of the referral links on [Offer Optimist](https://offeroptimist.com), which I get a kickback for.
 Thank you for your support!

 ### License

-This project is under the MIT License with an added [Commons Clause](https://commonsclause.com/).
-In effect, you can do whatever you like with the project, just don't use it as a substantial part of a commercial product.

-I make this available with the intent of enabling hobbyists to use it as they wish, not to try and get in some long-term business deal that implies support, SLAs, and more on my part.
+This project is MIT-Licensed with an added [Commons Clause](https://commonsclause.com/).
+In effect, you can do whatever you like with the project, just don't turn around and sell it as a substantial part of a commercial product.
+I make this available with the intent of enabling hobbyists, not to get in some long-term business deal that implies support, SLAs, and more on my part.